-Description of Asset Valuation hierarchy Basis of valuation Observable and unobservable inputs Key sensitivities affecting the valuations provided Market quoted investments Level 1 Published bid market price ruling on the final day of the accounting period Not required Not required Exchange traded pooled investments and property funds Level 1 Closing bid value on published exchanges Not required Not required Bonds Level 2 Average of broker prices (Valued on a "clean basis" i.e. not including accrued interest) Evaluated price feeds/ Composite prices Not required Pooled investments - listed debt funds and property funds Level 2 Closing bid price where bid and offer prices are published Closing single price where single price published NAV-based pricing set on a forward pricing basis or a single price advised by the fund manager Not required Pooled investments - Limited partnerships, hedge fund of funds, other funds and property funds Level 3 Closing bid price where bid and offer prices are published Closing single price where single price published NAV-based pricing set on a forward pricing basis Valuations could be affected by post balance sheet events, changes to expected cash flows, or by any differences between audited and unaudited accounts Freehold and leasehold properties eehold and Level 3 Valued at fair value at the year-end Existing lease terms and rentals Independent market research Vacancy levels Estimated rental growth Discount rate Significant changes in rental growth, vacancy levels or the discount rate could affect valuations as could more general changes to market prices.
+Description of Asset Valuation hierarchy Basis of valuation Observable and unobservable inputs Key sensitivities affecting the valuations provided Market quoted investments Level 1 Published bid market price ruling on the final day of the accounting period Not required Not required Exchange traded pooled investments and property funds Level 1 Closing bid value on published exchanges Not required Not required Bonds Level 2 Average of broker prices (Valued on a "clean basis" i.e. not including accrued interest) Evaluated price feeds/ Composite prices Not required Pooled investments - listed debt funds and property funds Level 2 Closing bid price where bid and offer prices are published Closing single price where single price published NAV-based pricing set on a forward pricing basis or a single price advised by the fund manager Not required Pooled investments - Limited partnerships, hedge fund of funds, other funds and property funds Level 3 Closing bid price where bid and offer prices are published Closing single price where single price published NAV-based pricing set on a forward pricing basis Valuations could be affected by post balance sheet events, changes to expected cash flows, or by any differences between audited and unaudited accounts Freehold and leasehold properties Level 3 Valued at fair value at the year-end using the investment method of valuation by Jones Lang LaSalle for the commercial portfolio and Fisher German for the agricultural portfolio in accordance with the RICS Valuation - Professional Standards January 2014 Existing lease terms and rentals Independent market research Vacancy levels Estimated rental growth Discount rate Significant changes in rental growth, vacancy levels or the discount rate could affect valuations as could more general changes to market prices.